MarcGueury/oci-starter-help/oci-starter/intro/intro.md

 ### How

 It works like this:
-- We will go to a Website https://starter.wedoteam.io/ to generate a zip file with all what we need
+- We will go to the Website https://starter.wedoteam.io/ to generate a zip file with all what we need
 - Check what it contains
 - Run ./build.sh